ana-brendel/dilemma/README.md

 Time Elapsed From Start: __ seconds
 ```

-_Note, underlines (`__`) are used to be place holders for values that are non-deterministic (runtime or number of examples generated).
-The runtime on my computer for the most recent run was about 70.4 seconds for this example (that is the whole program returned by after 70.4 seconds)._
+_Note, underlines (`__`) are used to be place holders for values that are non-deterministic (runtime or number of examples generated, etc).
+The runtime on my computer for the most recent run was about 70.4 seconds for this example (that is the whole program returned by after 66.4 seconds)._

 ## Common Issues
 - If you get a **Dynlink error** like this when calling dune build (specifically after installing libraries or calling opam update/upgrade): `File "./theories/LFindToo.v", line 1, characters 0-39:
 Error:
-Dynlink error: error loading shared library: Dynlink.Error (Dynlink.Cannot_open_dll "Failure(\"dlopen({some path}/.opam/default/lib/coq/../coq-core/../dilemma/plugin/lfindtoo.cmxs, 0x000A): symbol not found in flat namespace '_camlSerapi__Serapi_protocol.exec_cmd_5812'\")")`, then you should go the hidden `.opam` folder and delete the folder `/default/lib/dilemma`
+Dynlink error: error loading shared library: Dynlink.Error (Dynlink.Cannot_open_dll "Failure(\"dlopen({some path}/.opam/default/lib/coq/../coq-core/../dilemma/plugin/lfindtoo.cmxs, 0x000A): symbol not found in flat namespace '_camlSerapi__Serapi_protocol.exec_cmd_5812'\")")`, then you should go the hidden `.opam` folder and delete the folder `/default/lib/dilemma`.
+Note, in this case the switch is `default` (this is seen in the error and in the folder path you should delete) -- if you followed the instructions above and named the switch `dilemma`, you should see "dilemma" instead of "default"

+## OOPSLA 2025 Submission
+As mentioned above, `dilemma` was developed as an implementation of the lemma synthesis techniques described in **TBD link 1** (which appears in OOPSLA 2025).
+The benchmarks which we evaluated `dilemma` on can be found in the following repo: **TBD link benchmark repo**.
+We've isolated a branch of this repo titled `OOPSLA-2025` which reflects the version of `dilemma` which implements the techniques described in the OOPSLA 2025 paper listed above (in the case of any future updates or additions made to the tool).